Suspected paedophile cleared by computer forensics

 A clone of Green's hard drive was sent to Vogon International in Bicester, where it was imaged and processed in the forensic laboratory using Vogon's specialist software.
 The data was then extensively examined and a report prepared, which highlighted that the Trojans were most likely to have come from unsolicited emails that Green opened before he deleted them.

 Gibbs identified 11 Trojan horse programs on Green's computer which were set to log onto "inappropriate sites" without Green's permission whenever he loaded up a browser to access the Internet.

 These findings were decisive in clearing Green of the 13 charges of making indecent images he faced at Exeter Crown Court this summer.
 On receiving evidence from Vogon the prosecution decided to drop the case.

 "The prospects of my client being able to effectively defend himself without Vogon's help were very remote," said Bittlestone.
 "The stakes for him were extremely high - if he had been convicted, prison was a strong likelihood.

 "The maximum sentence for possession of such images is ten years' imprisonment, and anyone convicted of such a matter would have become subject to registration with the police as a sex offender for a period of five years.
 Martin Gibbs' report was pivotal in this very important case."

-Green's acquittal is one of three recent cases where a Trojan defence has succeeded in a British court.
+Green's acquittal is one of several recent cases where a Trojan defence has succeeded in a British court.
 In April this year, Karl Schofield, 39, was cleared of possession of child porn when prosecutors accepted expert testimony that the unnamed Trojan could have been responsible for the presence of 14 child porn images on his PC.